isislab-unisa/sof/README.md

 -

-## Compiling the SCUD core library and SCUD application from src/ to target/ by Apache Maven
+## Compiling the SOF core library and SOF application from src/ to target/ by Apache Maven

 If you would like to add features to the library, you will have to change the code in `src/` and then compile the library using Maven, in the project folder:

         $ mvn compile
         $ mvn package

-After that yoy have updated `SCUD.jar` and `SCUD-RUNNER.jar` in the folder `scud-resources`.
-Those files are runnable jar file: the former with `SCUD.java` for the main class in the `MANIFEST` and the last with `SCUD-RUNNER.java`.
-Both the classes are located in the package `it.isislab.scud.core.engine.hadoop.sshclient.utils.simulation.executor`.
+After that yoy have updated `SOF.jar` and `SOF-RUNNER.jar` in the folder `SOF-resources`.
+Those files are runnable jar file: the former with `SOF.java` for the main class in the `MANIFEST` and the last with `SOF-RUNNER.java`.
+Both the classes are located in the package `it.isislab.SOF.core.engine.hadoop.sshclient.utils.simulation.executor`.

 To release the final build you must run the command: